Mercury Hair Testing

 Water Quality Program Coordinator

 Women in their childbearing years are often bombarded with confusing messages about mercury.
-That’s why the UGA Marine Extension and Georgia Sea Grant created a mercury hair testing program that provides simple and affordable screening for women.
+That’s why Marine Extension and Georgia Sea Grant created a mercury hair testing program that provides simple and affordable screening for women.

 Our hair testing program provides understandable and accessible information about the amount of mercury in our bodies.
 Currently, our lab is able to offer this service to women of childbearing age.